 With its mild Mediterranean climate and over 300 days of sunshine, the Algarve region in Portugal is a perfect choice for luxury multigenerational travel.
 At the Vila Vita Parc, there truly is something for every age.
 Babies 6 months to 3 years are welcome at Natalie’s Crèche while children ages 4 to 11 can play in Annabella’s Kids Park where there’s a playground, swings, a trampoline, and a playroom for crafts, baking, and playing.
 For older children, teens over 12 can take a daytrip to a water park, an adventure tour in a Jeep, and spend an afternoon at the beach learning how to surf.
 There’s plenty for the adults to do too with various water activities including a day on a yacht, golfing, and the Vila Vita Vital Spa.

 Our Botswana Family Safari is an excellent option for a family safari.
 Over 11 days, you’ll explore the Moremi Game Reserve, Okavango Delta, and Central Kalahari.
-At Young Explorers, kids get an hands-on experience mastering key bush survival skills and learning how to identify and follow animal tracks along the Okavango Delta.
+Additionally, at Young Explorers, kids get an hands-on experience mastering key bush survival skills and learning how to identify and follow animal tracks along the Okavango Delta.

 Other Luxury Multigenerational Travel in Africa

 Safaris in Africa are a great option for multigenerational travel.
 There’s nothing more exciting than getting up close to wildlife and sharing the experience with your family.
-Private game drives, villas, and chefs are just some of the perks of a family safari in Africa.
+Indeed, private game drives, villas, and chefs are just some of the perks of a family safari in Africa.
 Kids also can enjoy activities tailored to them, or even childcare options so you can enjoy an adults-only meal or game drive.
 There are so many great options, we dedicated a whole post to South African safaris for the family.
 Be sure to check it out.

 We’re ready to help you plan your next journey.
 Contact your Travel Professional to discuss your desire for multigenerational travel.
 To stay up to date on all of our online content, follow us on Facebook and Twitter.